xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

 n193 - **Duck Duck Goose** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
 Do it again, it's not that hard

 n195 - **Logical calculator** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
 It's a bit tricky but interesting.
 DO IT AGAIN

+n198 - **Enumerable Magic #20 - Cascading Subsets** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
+It's a bit tricky but very usefult.
+DO IT AGAIN, PLEASE!!!!